 2. Three Grammy Nominees for Best Children's Music Album

-For the upcoming 2021 Grammy Awards, three of the five musical acts nominated in the Best Children's Music Album category asked to be removed from consideration because all five of the nominees selected by the Recording Academy were white.
+For the 2021 Grammy Awards, three of the five musical acts nominated in the Best Children's Music Album category asked to be removed from consideration because all five of the nominees selected by the Recording Academy were white.

 "After this year, to have an all-white slate of nominees seemed really tone-deaf," musician and nominee Alastair Moock told NPR.
 Moock's latest album, "Be a Pain," includes songs dedicated to civil rights leaders and social activists, and although he would love to get a Grammy one day, "I don't want it like this," he said, "where the playing field's not even."

 In a year rocked by the killings of George Floyd, Breonna Taylor and other Black Americans at the hands of police, and the widespread Black Lives Matter protests that followed, Moock and two other nominees — the Okee Dokee Brothers and Dog on Fleas — felt it was wrong to compete in an all-white category.

 The Grammy was given to Joanie Leeds, whose album "All the Ladies" is dedicated to empowering women.
 In 2022, five artists of color were nominated in this category.

 3. Marlon Brando